Account settings and security

 ## Refreshed design

-Phare has a fresh new look!
-The design has been refreshed to be more modern and user-friendly, navigation should be more intuitive.
+Phare has a fresh new look.
+The design has been refreshed to be more modern and user-friendly, and navigation should be more intuitive.

 ## Integration project scope removed